zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 Purchasing on behalf:

-Purchasing OneClick services on behalf: You can purchase various products/services on OneClick for others and provide relevant information about the actual service recipient.
+Purchasing SnapAction services on behalf: You can purchase various products/services on SnapAction for others and provide relevant information about the actual service recipient.
 You agree and ensure that you have obtained the authorization of the relevant person in advance.

 Bill management:

 To display your account order information, we will collect order information generated during your use of our services for display and management of your orders.
-In the orders generated by OneClick, there may be your identity information, contact information, address information, payment information, which are sensitive information.
+In the orders generated by SnapAction, there may be your identity information, contact information, address information, payment information, which are sensitive information.
 Please be cautious about displaying or providing them to others.
-When OneClick needs to provide order information externally, it will obtain your authorization and take reasonable commercial precautions to de-identify your information to maximize the protection of your personal information while ensuring the availability of the information.
+When SnapAction needs to provide order information externally, it will obtain your authorization and take reasonable commercial precautions to de-identify your information to maximize the protection of your personal information while ensuring the availability of the information.

 **2.1.3 To provide you with services that better meet your needs, we will collect and associate information about your use of products, services, and usage methods, including:**